AviroopGhosh/TAS-Forge/showcases/showcase_1/WCD_scheduling_framework.md

 This guide demonstrates how to replicate the showcased example using TAS-Forge.

+🚨 **Do not** close MATLAB until all steps are completed.
+If you need to pause midway, use the save workspace command to preserve your progress, and resume later.

 # 🪜 Step-by-Step Showcase: Creating TAS Schedules with TAS-Forge
 This showcase follows the step-by-step walkthrough as detailed in the [User Guide](../../documentation/User_Guide.md).